 Artist filmmaker who has screened/exhibited with Ann Arbor Film Festival, Microscope Gallery (Brooklyn, NY), Wexner Center for the Arts (Columbus, OH), Transformer Station (Cleveland, OH), SPACES (Cleveland, OH), the Film-Makers' Cooperative (New York, NY), EMMEDIA Gallery & Production Society (Calgary, Alberta), Cranbrook Academy of Art (Bloomfield Hills, MI), and elsewhere.
 Invited in 2017 by the Cleveland Museum of Art to create a site-specific performance, installation, and sound piece in collaboration with Henry Ross.
 The work, Death Knell, destroys a car as a live performance, using only hand tools, recording the sounds with dozens of contact microphones.
 The resulting audio composition was released as a double cassette by the Cleveland music label Unifactor Tapes.

 Operating under umbrella ideas of destruction and survival, work includes transportation spectacles, rogue landscaping, shadow feminism, survivalist and self-help manuals, practical applications for theory, and canon revision of classic film.
 Developing a “tactical nostalgia” filmmaking technique—methodology for stripping sentimentality from investigations tied to memory—for use with an in-progress documentary on trauma and redemption narratives.
 Core participant in MINT, a decentralized collective and former warehouse space in Columbus, Ohio.
 Currently faculty in Graduate Studies at Columbus College of Art & Design and the Art Department of The Ohio State University.
-In 2019 will be in residence at Vermont Studio Center and The Growlery in San Francisco.
+In residence at Vermont Studio Center and The Growlery in San Francisco in 2019.